 Evidence of legal status and financial viability as those terms are defined in 45 CFR 1302.2, as well as provide information about compliance with the definition of "financial viability" as defined for purposes of this announcement.
 "Legal Status" means being established as a public agency or non-profit or for-profit agency under applicable State or Federal law.
-For the purposes of this announcement, "financial viability" means (1) having the capability to furnish the non-Federal share of the cost of operating a Head Start program; (2) being financially stable; and (3) demonstrating the capability to assume accountability for the fiscal management of the grant.
-Applicants who are currently operating a Head Start or Early Head Start program must provide proof of Policy Council approval of the application.
+For the purposes of this announcement, "financial viability" means (1) having the capability to furnish the non-Federal share of the cost of operating a Head Start program and (2) demonstrating the capability to assume accountability for the fiscal management of the grant.
+Applicants who are currently operating a Head Start or Early Head Start program must provide proof of Policy Council approval of the application under section 642(c) of the Head Start Act.